 “White Tuna.”

 Well, let’s back up for a second.
-It’s a nick name… sometimes, it can (and you hope it’s this) refer to albacore/longfin tuna.
+It’s a nick name… sometimes, it can (and you hope it’s this) refer to albacore white tuna or longfin tuna.
 But most of the time… it’s actually a fish called Escolar and this is the one you might have to worry about.

 What does this all mean?

-This means it’s tasty.
-But unfortunately, it also means that it can cause something called keriorrhea.
+This means it may be super tasty to many.
+But is white tuna good for you?
+Unfortunately, not really.
+It’s so oily it can cause something called keriorrhea.
 Don’t click on that if you’re eating.
 Actually, don’t read this next sentence if you’re eating: It’s basically greasy, orange colored diarrhea…

 WHAT!?
 WHY WOULD PEOPLE EVEN SELL IT.

-Well, I guess because it’s delicious?
-I don’t really know.
-But since you can get upset stomach and diarrhea from it, it i recommended that you limit your escolar portions to 6 ounces or less.
+Well, I guess because it’s delicious? .
+But since you can get upset stomach and diarrhea from it, it is recommended that you limit your escolar portions to 6 ounces or less.

 Oh, and Fun fact: Escolar has been banned in Italy and Japan.